joannahharris/nsite-acs-project/README.md

   - 50 = Bicycle

 ## Methodology
 This project employs a maximum likelihood estimation (MLE) approach to determine statistically significant patterns in commuting times.
-The MLE method was chosen for its robustness in parameter estimation, which allows for the precise modeling of travel time distributions.
+The MLE method was chosen for its robustness in parameter estimation, which allows for statistical modeling of travel time distributions.

 ## Preliminary Results
 While the complete analysis is best experienced by running the code, key initial findings suggest interesting disparities in commuting times based on metropolitan status and mode of transportation.
 These results hint at underlying socio-economic patterns that warrant further investigation.